MicrosoftDocs/Hololens/hololens/hololens-recovery.md

 If the device can't boot to the startup menu, note the LED appearance and device enumeration on the host PC.
 Then follow the [troubleshooting guide](hololens-troubleshooting.md).
 If the state of the device doesn't match any of the states listed in the troubleshooting guide, perform the [hard reset procedure](hololens-recovery.md#hard-reset-procedure) with the device connected to the power supply, not to your host PC.
 Wait at least one hour for the device to charge.

+> [!NOTE]
+> Let's start by defining terms.
+> "Restart" simply means turning the device off and on.
+> "Reset" means restoring the device to defaults through the Settings UI to reinstall the current image.
+> "Reflash" means the device is connected to a PC, and a new image (optionally a different one) is to be installed.

 ## Restart the device

 Under certain circumstances, you may have to manually restart the device without using the software UI.
+This may help you solve an issue you are encountering without having to reset / reflash your device

-### Standard procedure
+### Standard restart procedure

 1. Unplug the Type-C cable to disconnect the device from the power supply or the host PC.